xyt556/espa-spectral-indices/README.md

 * Updated to support the new XML schema changes for scene_id to product_id.
 * Updated to support the new XML schema changes for the floating point valid_range data type.
+* Verified the application supports the new collection file naming convention with a 4-character product_id versus a 3-character ID.